singularityhub/singularity-cli/docs/pages/recipes.md

                         define custom entry point and prevent discovery
 ```

-We can generate a recipe to the console by just providing the input Dockerfile
+We can generate a Singularity recipe printed to the console by just providing
+the input Dockerfile

 ```
 $ spython recipe Dockerfile